ace-wg/ace-key-groupcomm/draft-palombini-ace-key-groupcomm.md

 ~~~~~~~~~~~
 {: #table-additional-param title="COSE Key Common Header Parameter 'exp'" artwork-align="center"}

-Additionally, the Key Distribution Response MAY contain the following parameters, which, if included, MUST have the corresponding values:
+Optionally, the Key Distribution Response MAY contain the following parameters, which, if included, MUST have the corresponding values:

 * pub\_keys, may only be present if get\_pub\_keys was present in the Key Distribution Request; this parameter is a COSE\_KeySet (see {{RFC8152}}), which contains the public keys of all the members of the group.